 Failure to maintain adequate insurance coverage (as detailed below) is a violation of US government regulations that results in immediate termination of your status.

-Minimum insurance requirements for J exchange visitors:
+Minimum insurance coverage for J exchange visitors must provide:

 - medical benefits of at least $100,000 per accident or illness